venkatgankidi/trade-tracker/README.md

 - For authentication, see the code in `app.py` for basic authentication usage.
 - For production, secure your secrets and database access.

+## Disclaimer

+Most of the code in this repository was generated or written with the assistance of AI (GitHub Copilot, ChatGPT, or similar tools).
+Please review and test thoroughly before using in production.